What Happens If Contractor Exceeds Budget: Homeowner Guide

 Warning Signs You Should Not Ignore

-• Project timeline keeps stretching without clear reasons or revised schedules
+• The project timeline keeps extending without clear explanations

 What Affects the Cost of Repairs or Installation